 Regular checkups help ensure that your child is growing and developing as they should.
-They’re also are a great opportunity to chat about how your child is doing, explore their health goals, learn what to expect in the next year, and ask any other questions you may have.
-In addition to the physical exam, well child visits often include other important preventive care like immunizations and screenings.
+They are also a great opportunity to chat about how your child is doing, explore their health goals, learn what to expect in the next year, and ask any other questions you may have.
+In addition to the physical exam, well-child visits often include other important preventive care like immunizations and screenings.

 Bright Futures Recommendations